Emerald Ash Borer

 This year, the NCFS launched the Ash Protection Program, a program that provides financial support to communities wishing to protect their urban ash trees with pesticides.
 Statewide, seven communities protected over 200 trees through this program.

 While pesticides are a viable option in urban and landscape settings, it is not typically viable in forest settings.
 Through cooperative efforts with the United States Department of Agriculture, Animal and Plant Health Inspection Service (USDA-APHIS), the NCFS participates in a long-term management effort by releasing biocontrol agents at sites in Granville, Vance, Wayne, and Forsyth Counties.

 Hemlock Woolly Adelgid

-The devastating laurel wilt disease was first confirmed in North Carolina in 2011 and is now found in nine counties in the southeastern part of the state: Bladen, Brunswick, Columbus, Duplin, New Hanover, Onslow, Pender, Robeson, and Sampson Counties.
-While the disease has spread within these already-infested counties, there were no new county records in 2017.
-This disease affects primarily redbay trees in the coastal plains and the disease pathogen is spread from tree to tree by the redbay ambrosia beetle.
+The devastating laurel wilt disease was first confirmed in North Carolina in 2011 and is now found in ten counties in the southeastern part of the state: Bladen, Brunswick, Columbus, Cumberland, Duplin, New Hanover, Onslow, Pender, Robeson, and Sampson Counties.
+In 2018, not only did the disease spread within these already-infested counties, but it was detected in Cumberland County for the first time.
+This disease primarily affects redbay trees in the coastal plains and the disease pathogen is spread from tree to tree by the redbay ambrosia beetle.
+This year, the disease was confirmed in sassafras for the first time in N.C.
+This detection is the most northerly detection of laurel wilt affecting sassafras, a tree with a broad distribution.
 Surveys to track its spread continue but there are no viable management options available.